What is CFT?

 -

-We all have layers of fascial strain that can be unwound to release physical/emotional pain and trauma from the body.
-I usually suggest planning for 4-6 sessions to begin the healing process.
+To some degree we all have layers of fascial strain.
+These accumulating strains can be traced back to birth trauma, an old car accident, orthodontics during childhood, or possibly a more recent emotional or physical trauma.
+Some people experience more trauma than others and for that reason, I usually suggest planning for 4-6 sessions to begin the healing process.
 Many clients find great relief after just one or two sessions but deep healing can take more time, especially if there have been many injuries or traumas to the body.
-CFT is a modality that can provide relief to the body and nervous system regulation at any time.
+I truly believe it is never to late to begin your healing journey.
+CFT allows for your body to innately heal with “helping hands” at any time.

 -